nyaruka/goflow/cmd/docgen/templates/flows.md

-# Container
+# Definitions

 Flow definitions are defined as a list of nodes, the first node being the entry into the flow.
+A flow can have zero nodes and therefore be a no-op up to a maximum of 1,000 nodes.

-The simplest possible flow containing no nodes whatsoever (and therefore being a no-op) contains the following fields:
+The simplest possible flow containing no nodes whatsoever contains the following fields:

  * `uuid` the UUID
  * `name` the name
- * `language` the base authoring language used for localization
+ * `language` the base authoring language used for localization as a ISO 639-3 code
- * `type` the type, one of `messaging`, `messaging_offline`, `voice` whcih determines which actions are allowed in the flow
+ * `type` the type, one of `messaging`, `messaging_background` or `voice` which determines which actions are allowed in the flow
  * `nodes` the nodes (may be empty)

 For example: